-Figure 13.
-17 Copy Settings to Other Camera(s)
+Figure 12.
+19 Copy Settings to Other Camera(s)

 - 6. Select the camera (s) to be configured with the same quota settings.
-You can also click the checkbox of IP Camera to select all cameras. - 7.
-Click the OK button to finish the Copy settings and back to the Storage Mode interface. - 8.
+You can also click the checkbox of IP Camera to select all cameras. - $\textbf{7.
+Click the OK} \ \text{button to finish the Copy settings and back to the Storage Mode interface}.$ - 8.
 Click the Apply button to apply the settings.

-If the quota capacity is set to $\it{0}$ , then all cameras will use the total capacity of HDD for record.
+If the quota capacity is set to 0, then all cameras will use the total capacity of HDD for record and picture capture.